piotay/pfb2025/pfb.md

 ### Naming conventions for Python Variable Names

  * The first character is lowercase, unless it is a name of a class.
-Classes should begin with an uppercase characters (ex. `Seq`).
+Classes should begin with an uppercase character (ex. `Seq`).
  * Sometimes you'll see variable names starting with one or two underscores in python libraries.
 We are not going to discuss these further.
  * Python language-defined special names begin and end with two underscores (ex. `__file__` which is the name of the current python file).

 Picking good variable names for the objects you name yourself is very important.
 Don't call your variables things like `items` or `my_list` or `data` or `var`.
-Except for where you have a very simple piece of code, or you are plotting a graph, don't call your objects `x` or `y` either.
+Except for when you have a very simple piece of code, or you are plotting a graph, don't call your objects `x` or `y` either.
 All these name examples are not descriptive of what kind of data you will find in the variable or object.
 Worse is to call a variable that contains gene names as `sequences`.
 Why is this such a bad idea?
 In computer science, names should always accurately describe the object they are attached to.
 This reduces possibility of bugs in your code, makes it much easier to understand if you come back to it after six months or share your code with someone, and makes it faster to write code that works right.
 Even though it takes a bit of time and effort to think up a good name for an object, it will prevent so many problems in the future!

 ### Reserved Words

 The following is a list of Python keywords.
 These are special words that already have a purpose in python and therefore should not be used as variable names.
-If you do by accident, it overwrites the python function and causes problems.
+If you do so by accident, it overwrites the Python function and causes problems.

 ```
 and         exec        not      dict